muppin/mastering-DevOps/Docker/Notes.md

 **Docker Compose**

+Docker Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application's services.
+Then, with a single command, you can create and start all the services from your configuration.

 simple example of a Docker Compose configuration file (`docker-compose.yml`) that defines a web application composed of two services: a web server (running nginx) and a database server (running PostgreSQL):

 ```yaml